waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Agent Trust is Mandatory:** I MUST trust my custom agents' advice, even if it contradicts my own intuition.
 Their purpose is to perform complex reasoning I cannot.
 If an agent is wrong, I must refine it, not ignore it.
 Ignoring agent advice is a critical process failure.
 - **Mandatory Agent Usage:** I must always defer to my specialized agents for tasks they are designed for.
 Manual intervention in such cases is a critical process failure.

-# III.
-Active Hypotheses & Tests
+# IV.
+Archive: Solved Puzzles & Lessons Learned
-- **Hypothesis (ACTIVE):** The Secret Key is a hidden item somewhere in the basement (B1F).
+- **Hypothesis (INVALIDATED):** The Secret Key is a hidden item in the southern area of B1F.
-  - **Test Plan:** Systematically use the Itemfinder on every reachable tile of the southern area of B1F.
+  - **Test Plan:** Systematically used the Itemfinder on every reachable tile in the southern area of B1F.
-    - **Attempt 1 at (19, 27):** FAILED.
-Itemfinder did not respond.
-  - **Rationale:** I have exhausted all visible paths and interactive objects.
-A hidden item is the most likely remaining possibility.
+  - **Conclusion:** After multiple attempts (Turns 66131, 66134, 66137), the Itemfinder did not respond on any tile.
+The key is not a hidden item in this section.

 # IV.
 Archive: Solved Puzzles & Lessons Learned